ioffe-ben/pureconnect-icws-postman-collection/README.md

-## What are in the PureConnect ICWS Postman Collection?
+## What are in the PureConnect ICWS Postman Collection v2.1.0?
 ***How to:***
 - connect to PureConnect Cloud and Permise enviroment
 - connect to PureConnect Cloud and Permise enviroment